 Too many people go years without ever seeing a dentist.
 Sometimes fear is the obstacle or financial concerns.
 In other situations, they just don’t believe it necessary to have routine dental exams and cleanings.
 If you’re not having any oral health problems, why bother?
 The simple answer is that bi-annual dental visits will not only help ward off cavities and maintain your healthy smile, but they also allow your dentist to uncover serious medical concerns early.

 If you can’t remember the last time you sat in a dental exam chair, the following seven reasons may motivate you to call our office and start taking better care of your oral health.

-Persistent Bad Breath: Foul mouth odor can indicate a serious medical concern.
-Bad breath may result from dry mouth, poor oral hygiene, tobacco use, and by leftover food particles.
-However, diabetes, kidney or liver disease, chronic sinusitis or bronchitis could also be the root cause.
+- Persistent Bad Breath: Foul mouth odor can indicate a serious medical concern.
+Bad breath may result from dry mouth, poor oral hygiene, tobacco use, and leftover food particles.
+However, diabetes, kidney or liver disease, chronic sinusitis, or bronchitis could also be the root cause.
 If you suffer from persistent bad breath, see your dentist immediately.

 - Wear and Tear on Teeth: Proper brushing and flossing are essential every day of your life for optimal oral health.
 But as people advance in age, we are more susceptible to plaque buildup, decay, and gum disease.
 Another problem for older adults, tooth decay that reaches the root.

 - To Maintain a Healthy Smile: Proper oral care at home is the first line of defense against tooth decay and disease, but routine dental visits can help you maintain an even healthier mouth.
 Professional cleanings remove tartar and plaque in hard to reach places.